A new nanometre resolution method for probing densification ratio at nanoindentation sites in glass: Unravelling discrepancies in the literature: Experimental

-A commercial silica glass (SiO$_{\text{2}}$ 99.6 mol \%, Spectrosil\textsuperscript{TM}) from Saint Gobain company (France) was used in this study.
-The glass surface was polished with cerium oxide, and subsequently annealed for 2 h at the glass transition temperature (T$_g$, 1100\degre).
-The mass density of the glass after annealing was $\rho_0$=2.2 g/cm$^3$.
+A commercial silica glass (SiO$_2$ 99.6 mol $\%$, Spectrosil\texttrademark ) from Saint Gobain company (France) was used in this study.
+The glass surface was polished with cerium oxide, and subsequently annealed for $\unit{2}\hour$ at the glass transition temperature ($T_g$ = 1100°C).
+The mass density of the glass after annealing was $\rho_0 = \unit{2.2}\gram\per\centi\meter\cubed$.
 One pristine (indentation free) sample of the glass was retained for the dissolution rate measurements in its relaxed state.

-Instrumented indentation tests were carried out with a nano-indenter testing device (TI950, Hysitron, USA) at ambient conditions (23\degre\ and 55\% relative humidity).
+Instrumented indentation tests were carried out with a nano-indenter testing device (TI950, Bruker, USA) at ambient conditions (23°C and 55\%relative humidity).
 The indenter tip is a modified Berkovich diamond pyramid.
-Both AFM imaging and a standard indenter tip calibration method on a fused quartz standard sample \cite{Oliver2004} lead to an indenter tip radius value of about 260 nm.
-Another way to qualify the bluntness of the tip is to calculate a truncated length \cite{Loubet1984}.
-The mechanical response of the indentation test is the force $P$ vs. the displacement $\delta$ (counted positively).
+Both AFM imaging and a standard indenter tip calibration method on a fused quartz standard sample \citep{Oliver2004} lead to an indenter tip radius value of about 260 nm.
+Another way to qualify the bluntness of the tip is to calculate a truncated length \citep{Loubet1984,Keryvin2017n}.
+The mechanical response of the indentation test is the force $P$ vs.~the displacement $\delta$ (counted positively).
 The truncated tip defect length, $\Delta \delta$, is obtained by plotting $\sqrt{P}$ vs. $\delta$ for the fused quartz reference sample during the loading stage (increasing $P$).
-This curve should be linear with its origin at (0,0) for a perfect tip (self similarity of sharp indentation, see {\em e.g.} \cite{Cheng2004}).
-This is not the case for shallow depths below $\sim$ 50 nm, so $\Delta \delta$ was calculated by taking the intercept of a linear fit of this curve for high values of $\delta$, as seen in Figure \ref{fig:disp}. $\Delta \delta$ is found to be $\sim$ 20 nm.
+This curve should be linear with its origin at (0,0) for a perfect tip (self similarity of sharp indentation, see \cref{sec:similitude}).
+This is not the case for shallow depths below $\unit{50}\nano\meter$, so $\Delta \delta$ was calculated by taking the intercept of a linear fit of this curve for high values of $\delta$, as seen in \cref{fig:disp}.
+Finally, $\Delta \delta$ is found to be $\unit{20}\nano\meter$.